-Implementing local organization – The Duke of Edinburgh‘s International Award Lietuva
+Partner – The Duke of Edinburgh‘s International Award, Lietuva

-Since 2016, the British Council Lithuania and The Duke of Edinburgh’s International Award programme (DofE) have collaborated in organising various projects for 14–19-year-olds, currently studying in Lithuanian schools.
+From 2016, the British Council Lithuania and The Duke of Edinburgh’s International Award (DofE) collaborated in organising two projects for 14–19-year-olds studying in Lithuanian schools.

-The first project, ‘3D Youth: Do it bravely now’ aimed at encouraging young people to identify social problems existing in their surroundings (e.g. libraries, nurseries, orphanages, old people homes or city parks, forests, lakes and other areas) and come up with a solution.
-Youngsters were encouraged to work in small teams with the supervision of professionals, together implementing social action projects.
+The first project, 3D Youth: Do It Bravely Now, aimed at encouraging young people to identify social problems existing in their surroundings (e.g. libraries, nurseries, orphanages and old people’s homes, or city parks, forests and lakes) and to develop effective solutions.
+These young participants were encouraged to work in small teams with the supervision of professionals, collectively implementing social action projects.

-The second project, Public Speaking Training for the Youth of Lithuania is focused on building youngsters’ confidence in public speaking and encouraging critical thinking.
-Through various tasks and games young people study topics that are relevant to society: volunteering, digitisation and robotics, social exclusion, multilingualism, urbanisation, cultural diversity, etc. Young people work not only individually on their chosen topic, but also collaborate in teams composed of students from different geographical regions of Lithuania.
+The second project, Public Speaking Training for the Youth of Lithuania, focused on building young peoples’ confidence in public speaking and encouraging critical thinking.
+Through a range of tasks and games, young people studied themes relevant to society such as volunteering, digitisation and robotics, social exclusion, multilingualism, urbanisation and cultural diversity.
+The young participants not only worked individually on their chosen theme, but also collaborated in teams comprised of students from different geographical regions of Lithuania.